-county boundary of the Water District at a cost of \$7.50 per map.
-The guideline maps are a result of the cost-in-water depletion, income-taxallowance, program carried on each year by the District's Lubbock office.
+District at a cost of \$7.50 per map.
+The guideline maps are a result of the cost-in-water depletion, income-taxallowance, program carried on each year by the District's.
+Lubbock office.
+A new method for determining saturated thickness for county boundary of the Water free of charge to claimants.